OpenBankingUK/read-write-api-docs-pub/profiles/payment-initiation-api-profile.md

 ## Overview

-This Payment Initiation API Specification describes the flows and payloads for initiating a  **general**  payment-order.
+The Payment Initiation API Profile describes the flows and common functionality for the Payment Initiation API, which allows a Payment Initiation Service Provider ('PISP') to:

-The API endpoints described here allow a PISP to:

 - Register an intent to **stage** a payment-order consent.
 - Optionally confirm available funds for a payment-order
   - Domestic immediate, international immediate and international scheduled (immediate debit) payments only.
 - Subsequently **submit** the payment-order for processing.
-- Optionally retrieve the status of a payment-order  **consent**  or payment-order  **resource.**
+- Optionally retrieve the status of a payment-order **consent** or payment-order **resource**.

-This specification should be read in conjunction with Read/Write Data API Specification which provides a description of the elements that are common across all the Read/Write Data APIs.
+This profile should be read in conjunction with a compatible Read/Write Data API Profile which provides a description of the elements that are common across all the Read/Write Data APIs, and compatible individual resources.

 ### Document Overview

 This document consists of the following parts:

- **Overview:**  Provides an overview of the API and the key decisions and principles that contributed to the specification.
+ **Overview:** Provides an overview of the profile.

- **Basics:**  The section begins with an introduction to how the API is to be used to initiate a payment order, using the example of a single immediate payment.
-It goes on to identify the resources and operations that are permitted on those resources and various special cases.
+ **Basics:** Identifies the flows, restrictions and release management.

  **Security & Access Control:** Specifies the means for PISPs and PSUs to authenticate themselves and provide consent.

- **Swagger Specifications:**  Provides links to the swagger specifications for the APIs.

- **Data Model:** Describes the data model for the API payloads.

- **Usage Examples:**  Provides examples for normal flows, and alternate flows.
+ **Data Model:** Documents mappings and enumerations that apply to all the end-points.

+ **Alternative Flows:** Documents rules for alternative flows.

+### Profile Compatibility

+For a list of profiles and resources compatible with this profile, please see the [Compatibility Matrix]().

+### Resources

+Each of the Payment Initiation API resources are documented in the  [*Resources and Data Models*  /  *PISP*](../resources%20and%20data%20models/pisp) area of the specification.
+Each resource is documented with:

+- Endpoints
+  - The API endpoints available for the resource.
+- Data Model
+  - Resource definition.
+  - UML diagram.
+  - Permissions as they relate to accessing the resource.
+  - Data dictionary - which defines fields, re-usable classes, mandatory (1..1) or conditional (0..1) as defined in the Design Principles section, and enumerations.
+- Usage Examples

 ### Design Principles